vargaheni05/GenomeVisualizer/docs/source/index.rst

 A toolbox for detecting DNA replication origins and regulatory motifs in genomic sequences.
 The toolbox includes modules for skew analysis, origin prediction, motif search, and graphical genome representation.

-Current version: 0.0.1
+Current version: 0.0.2

 Planned release: June 2025

 Introduction
 ------------
 GenomeVisualizer was developed to support students, researchers, and enthusiasts in exploring the structure of prokaryotic genomes.
-It provides tools to identify biologically significant regions such as replication origins (ori) and sequence motifs associated with regulatory processes like circadian rhythms.
+It provides tools to identify biologically significant regions such as replication origins (ori) and sequence motifs associated with regulatory processes.

 Description
 -----------